 3. Am I eligible for scholarships?
 There is limited scholarship money available for international students, so you must be able to fund the entire cost of a Rose-Hulman education.

 4. How do I apply?
-International applicants may only apply Regular Decision.
 You will need a completed online application or a completed Comon Application and the following items submitted by November 1 for Early Action or February 1 for Regular Decision to complete your application:

 - SAT-I or ACT results (if possible)